huggingface/hub-docs/tasks/src/placeholder/about.md

 ## Useful Resources

-[insert useful resources about how to train or use a model for this task]
+In this area, you can insert useful resources about how to train or use a model for this task.

-## How to Contribute

-You can contribute above sections, datasets, metrics and models related to this task and more by opening a pull request to [this repository](https://github.com/huggingface/hub-docs).
-See the contribution guide [here](https://github.com/huggingface/hub-docs/blob/main/tasks-contribution-guide.md).